bhisaac/5eFP/5eFP-SRD.md

 > The finesse and versatile weapon properties are removed in 5eFP.
 There is now one attack roll that covers both melee and ranged attacks.
 At character creation, players choose whether their attack rolls are modified by DEX or STR.
 Monks may choose WIS instead of DEX or STR.
 Once this choice is made, it cannot be changed.
 >
 > Some realism is sacrificed for ease of gameplay.
-Emphasizing one ability score for both attacks allows PCs greater focus on an ability score they wish to work with more closely.
+Emphasizing one ability score for both attacks allows PCs to focus more closely on an ability score they wish to work with.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.